jtackesiii/moz-new-theme/content/journey/new-york.md

 weight: 28
 ---

-If the applause of his listeners aboard the RMS Umbria humbled Mozoomdar, the sight of the New York harbor once again inspired him to eloquence.
-Describing it as "one of the most picturesque in the world," Mozoomdar wrote of forested islands, the to-and-fro of ferries and barges, and "the mass of buildings, some of them fifteen stories high," which gleamed against the cobalt sky.{{< q-note "51" >}} His stay in New York, however, was brief.
+If the applause of his listeners aboard the RMS Umbria humbled Mozoomdar, the sight of New York once again inspired him to eloquence.
+Describing the harbor as "one of the most picturesque in the world," Mozoomdar wrote of forested islands, the to-and-fro of ferries and barges, and "the mass of buildings, some of them fifteen stories high," which gleamed against the cobalt sky.{{< q-note "51" >}} His stay in New York City, however, was brief.

 {{< q-figure id="14" class="is-pulled-left" label="" >}}